Deciding on your wedding guest hairstyle can be a source of unnecessary stress if you’re hoping to create a good impression.

 City weddings are usually super-chic and elegant affairs.
 The reception venue for an urban wedding can vary, and may take place in a hotel, upscale club, restaurant or even a local bar or pub.
 As a result, the dress code depends on the time and place, but you can usually afford to go a little trendier and less formal than black tie.

 Can I wear a hat to an indoor city wedding?

 City weddings usually take place indoors, so hats may be a no-go – wearing a hat inside is considered rude, no matter what the occasion is.
 Instead of wearing a hat, pull your hair into a sleek chignon and accessorise with some elegant hair clips, silver bows or bands that have interesting metallic tones.

 City wedding guest hair ideas

-Country wedding guest hairstyles
+Country wedding guest hair etiquette

 Country weddings are the time to celebrate all things rustic, vintage, and a little bit shabby-chic.
 In recent years, a lot of country weddings have gone down the rough-and-ready route of being held in barns or fields, but they can also be more grand affairs in a marquee, stately home or country hotel.

 Styles differ depending on the couple’s taste, but generally speaking, country weddings are a little less traditionally-formal than black tie or city weddings – so you can be more liberal in your dress and hairstyle.
 If you’re in a marquee, think about using natural or faux flowers in your hair, weaved into a half-up, half-down style.
 If it’s in a stately house, draw inspiration from iconic vintage or art deco styles for polish and poise.

 Rustic wedding guest hair etiquette